Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Introduction

 The main challenge of studying hierarchical mergers is the computational cost.
 It is nearly impossible to investigate the relevant parameter space with hybrid Monte Carlo and/or N-body simulations of star clusters, especially GCs and NSCs.
 Here, we present a new fast and flexible semi-analytic model to investigate hierarchical mergers in different environments, complementary to dynamical simulations.
-Our new tool allows us to probe the parameter space (1g masses, spins, delay times, 2g masses, spins and delay times, escape velocity from the parent cluster and kick magnitudes) and to reconstruct the merger rate evolution of each formation channel.
-With respect to previous work on similar semi-analytic models \citep{arcasedda2020}, our new procedure encodes information on the delay time between BBH formation and merger, and can be used to reconstruct the cosmic merger rate density of each considered channel.
+Our new tool allows us to probe the parameter space (1g masses, spins, delay times, 2g masses, spins and delay times, escape velocity from the parent cluster and kick magnitudes) and to reconstruct the merger rate evolution of each formation channel, with just minimal model assumptions.